TickingEmulator/Ascii-functions/README.md

 Ascii-functions using the Lua programming language.

-I created this 1-2 years ago but never released the version.
-Their are two files that have useful purposes such as converting binary to decimal and converting decimal to character.
+I created this 2 years ago but never released the version.
+There are two files that convert binary to decimal and convert decimal to character.

 This image references the ascii table.